 As of 2008 the LMN represented about 6,000 people living in central and southeastern Labrador.
 An elected Council governed LMN affairs, which included a president, vice-president, 11 councilors, two elders, and one youth councilor.
 The group also encompassed seven departments: finance, legal, natural resources, research, business development, human resource development, and social sector.

 The LMN has been seeking increased involvement in various industrial and other developments affecting Southern Inuit land and resources, including the proposed Lower Churchill Falls hydroelectric project, the Voisey's Bay nickel mine, and construction of the trans-Labrador highway.
 It has supported special hunting, trapping, and fishing rights for Southern Inuit people and promotes the preservation of wildlife and wildlife habitat.

 The LMN filed a land claim with the federal government in 1991 for land in central and southeastern Labrador.
 As of 2008, Ottawa had not yet decided if it would accept or reject the claim for negotiation.
 If the claim was accepted, negotiations could take years or even decades to complete and would have to pass through a series of stages, including a Framework Agreement, an Agreement-in-Principle, a Final Agreement, and implementation.

-Aboriginal groups file land claims with the federal and provincial governments to obtain rights to land and resources they and their ancestors used in the past, but did not hand over to European colonists or subsequent governments.
-Aside from the Southern Inuit, three other Aboriginal peoples have filed land claims in Newfoundland and Labrador – the Innu, Mi'kmaq, and Inuit.
+Indigenous groups file land claims with the federal and provincial governments to obtain rights to land and resources they and their ancestors used in the past, but did not hand over to European colonists or subsequent governments.
+Aside from the Southern Inuit, three other Indigenous peoples have filed land claims in Newfoundland and Labrador – the Innu, Mi'kmaq, and Inuit.
 Of these, only the Inuit have resolved their land claims, while the others are engaged in varying stages of talks with the federal and provincial governments.